tripodsan/secrets-of-the-maze/README.md

 - Levels have multiple dimensions, encoded in colors
 - Find secret to unlock dimension crystal
     - Have to complete level to get radar for secret (?)
-    - Lead the player on: Complete “"game”" once by doing all the levels, but no secrets, so completion percent lowre,bgamemGa(
+    - Lead the player on: Complete “game” once by doing all the levels, but no secrets, so completion percent low
 - Color dimension can be switched once the crystal was obtained
 - Enemies exist in one or several dimensions
 - Movement: Fast and bouncy, for speedrunning